 Your post-filter blocks a restricted document.
 The LLM saw it three turns ago and quotes it in the current summary.
 Permission filtering has to happen before the LLM sees any context, not after generation.
 Once it is in the context window, it is in the response.

 Encoding every possible permission combination as metadata tags.
 A user with 5 roles across 3 departments and 4 project teams becomes a filter clause with 60+ OR conditions.
-Vector database performance collapses.
+Vector database performance degrades sharply.
 Use hierarchical levels — public > internal > confidential > restricted — as pre-filters.
 Push fine-grained checks to the post-filter.

 Filtering chunks correctly and never logging what got filtered out.
 When a user reports "the AI couldn't answer my question," you cannot tell whether retrieval missed it or whether the permission boundary held.
 Log the retrieved set and the authorized set.
 Both.
+This matters for SOC 2 CC6.1 compliance.

 Get the taxonomy wrong and you over-restrict, under-restrict, or both at once.